mannshah143/watchlist/README.md

 # IMDb Watchlist App

 This project is an exploration of five different front-end frameworks by creating a Watchlist App similar to IMDb Watchlist in each one with local storage as a mock database.
 The frameworks used are:
-- Vanilla JavaScript
+- Vanilla JS
 - React
 - Angular
 - Vue
 - Svelte